dtjohnso/English-Bible/README.md

-Isaiah-Visualizations
+English-Bible
 =====================

-I've created a timeline of relevant historical events in the book of Isaiah as well as a map.
-These visualizations were created to supplement course materials for Ex204 Exposition of Isaiah at Foundation Baptist College, Edmonton, AB.
+I've created a timeline of the history of the English Bible.